 Robert Gillis grew up in Dorchester, Massachusetts and is a graduate of Boston College High School and U/Mass Boston.
 He and his wife Susan (Foxboro’s 1998 Citizen of the Year) live in Foxboro, home of the four time Super Bowl champion New England Patriots.

 Although he’s been a professional computer geek for over 25 years, his first love has always been writing, and he has written a regular opinion piece for the Foxboro Reporter since 1996.
 Since 2006 he has also been writing for the Boston City Paper.
 (Click here for where to find the Boston City Paper)

-He’s lived in Foxboro over twenty years and has a passionate love for his home town.
+He’s lived in Foxboro over twenty-five years and has a passionate love for his home town.
 He is very active in the Foxboro community; in addition to being on the board of directors of the Foxboro Jaycees from 2000-2008, and again from 2013-present, he has participated in and chaired many Jaycee community development projects since 1993, and he has served as that organization’s web master since 1998, a task he loves.

 Foxboro Jaycees annual awards received:

 Project of the year: Jaycee Website (2002-2003); Membership project of the year: Jaycee Website (1998-1999), (2000-2001), (2001-2002), (2003-2004), (2004-2005), (2005-2006), (2006-2007), (2007-2008),(2010-2011), (2012-2013), and (2014-2015).
 Director of the year: (2001-2002) and (2002-2003).
 New project of the year: September 11 Memorial (2002-2003).
 New project of the year: September 11 Five Year Memorial (2006-2007).
 Community Development project of the year: September 11 Five Year Memorial (2006-2007).
 Officer of The Year (2016-2017).

 In 2013, he was named Foxboro Jaycees Key Man.
 It’s the highest award that can be bestowed upon a Jaycee, and he is still stunned, and profoundly grateful from his heart to the Jaycees for the honor.
 In 2017, he was named a Foxboro Jaycees life member; less than 15 of these awards have been given since the chapter’s founding and he is still stunned and humbled to be chosen for this award and promises to to continue to try to worthy of it.